Francesco Coppini

 Francesco Coppini or dei Coppini (born before 1415 in Prato, died as Ignatius on 29 September 1464 in Rome) was an Italian prelate whom Pope Pius II sent to England in 1459 to arrange a reconciliation between the houses of Lancaster and York during the Wars of the Roses.

 Early life

-He was a born in Prato and is first mentioned as a jurist doctor and chamberlain in Florence in 1433.
+He was born in Prato and is first mentioned as a jurist and chamberlain in Florence in 1433.
 In 1437, he practised justice in Bologna and entered church services, then went to Florence again where he eventually became a canonicus in Florence.
 He served as apostolic treasurer in Bologna from 1450 to 1452 as well as in other functions and made several important friends in the clergy.
 Pope Callistus III appointed him bishop of Terni in 1458.